NBA Rumors: Giannis Antetokounmpo Reveals Who Is The Better Defender Between Ben Simmons And Joel Embiid

 Giannis Antetokoumpo may be right about his assessment of the two Sixers superstars, but Ben Simmons doesn’t seem to be concerned at all who is better between him and Joel Embiid.
 What Simmons cares about right now is how the new-look Sixers can accomplish their main goal in the 2018-19 NBA season.
 Simmons said that their recent win over the Bucks proved that the Sixers can match up against any powerhouse teams in the league.

-“We’re here to compete,” Simmons.
+“We’re here to compete,” said Simmons.
 “We can compete with the best.
 I think [general manager Elton Brand] has done a great job of putting us all together.
 Obviously, coach [Brett] Brown and the coaching staff are going a good job.
 It’s fun.”

-Joel Embiid, who led the Sixers with 40 points, 15 rebounds, six assists, 3 steals, and one block, shared the sentiment as Ben Simmons, saying that the Sixers made a “statement” when they defeated the Bucks on Sunday night.
+Joel Embiid, who led the Sixers with 40 points, 15 rebounds, six assists, three steals, and one block, shared the sentiment as Ben Simmons, saying that the Sixers made a “statement” when they defeated the Bucks on Sunday night.
 The Sixers’ only have 12 games left in the regular season and as of now, they are focused on improving their chemistry before the real battle begins in the Eastern Conference Playoffs.
 The Sixers’ next game will be against the Charlotte Hornets on Monday night at Spectrum Center.